NSA-25/IntroductionToRobotics/README.md

 State 4: red for cars, blinking green for people.
 The beeping sound is faster than in state 3.
 Lasts 4 seconds.

 After state 4 it goes to state 1 and stays there until the button is pressed again.
-LEDs resistors have 2k and the buzzer has one with 5k.
+LEDs' resistors have 2k and the buzzer has one with 5k.